Applying the NEPA Process—Native American Tribal Concerns and Participation

 We tailor each workshop to meet the needs of the participants.
 The basic format of the interactive workshop includes the following components:

-• Understanding the NEPA and CEQ Regulations
+• Understanding the NEPA Framework

 Understand NEPA law, its fundamental principles, and the relationship of the analysis process to the documents.